 Expiration Date: September 22, 2016

-To receive continuing education:
+To receive CE:

-- Complete the activity via TRAIN.
+- Complete the activity via TRAIN

-- Complete the Evaluation at CDC (Course No. WD2058).
+- Complete the evaluation at CDC (Course No. WD2058)

-- Pass the posttest at 80% at CDC (Course No. WD2058).
+- Pass the post-test with a score of at least 80% at CDC (Course No. WD2058)

 No fees are charged for CDC's CE Activities.